silnrsi/font-namdhinggo/README.md

-# Namdhinggo SIL
+# Namdhinggo

-Namdhinggo SIL is a Unicode font for the Limbu writing system of Nepal.
+Namdhinggo is a Unicode font for the Limbu writing system of Nepal.
 It provides glyphs for all Limbu characters and some Latin.

 ## Project status [![Build Status](http://build.palaso.org/app/rest/builds/buildType:Fonts_Namdhinggo/statusIcon)](http://build.palaso.org/viewType.html?buildTypeId=Fonts_Namdhinggo&guest=1)